Document Protection

 1. If you are just sending confidential documents or sensitive data from point to point and are confident that the recipient will not share these with others, then pure encryption is the right tool for you.

-2. If you need to allow document modification and track who has created/amended/authorized the content of a document, then Collaboration is for you.
+2. If you need to allow document modification and track who has created/amended/authorized the content of a document, then a collaboration tool is almost essential.
+However, you will have to come to terms with the fact that you cannot fully prevent leaks during this process.

-3. If you want to administer the continuing use of document content and ensure digital documents are not shared with others, then you need to pick a DRM solution.
-Only DRM solutions provide the controls that you need to make sure your documents cannot be misused, either by staff or customers.
+3. If you want to manage the ongoing use of document content and prevent digital documents from being shared with others, you need a DRM solution.
+Only DRM solutions provide the controls to ensure your documents cannot be misused by staff or customers.

-You need to be clear about what your objectives are for securing documents, otherwise you can find yourself with the wrong kind of document security solution and wasted investment.
+You need to be clear about your objectives for securing documents; otherwise, you may end up with the wrong kind of document security solution and a wasted investment.

 Why Locklizard for Document Protection?